Lloyd Doggett: Criticism of healthcare opponents

 In August 2009, a "rally" against Obamacare broke out after Doggett said that he would support it even if his constituents opposed it.
 The protesters, who chanted "just say no", were later criticized by Doggett, who called them a "mob" and "extremists", and said the group was part of the "party of no." Of the situation, he said: "Their fanatical insistence on repealing Social Security and Medicare is not just about halting health care reform but rolling back 75 years of progress."
 Doggett said he was committed to individual choices.

 Doggett reportedly tried to answer questions, but felt the demonstrators opposed all government programs, including Social Security and Medicare, in addition to the health care plan.
 He said that "[i]n Texas, not only with the weather but with the politics, it is pretty hardball around here ...
 I have a pretty thick skin about all of this.
 But this really goes over the line.'"

 Immigration

 Doggett supports a guest worker program for undocumented immigrants.
 In 2004, he voted against a bill that would have required hospitals to report undocumented immigrants who received hospital treatment to the Department of Justice.
-The Federation for American Immigration Reform, an anti-immigration organization classified by the Southern Poverty Law Center as a hate group, gave Doggett a score of 0% in 2003.
+The Federation for American Immigration Reform (FAIR), an anti-immigration organization classified by the Southern Poverty Law Center as a hate group, gave Doggett a score of 0% – indicating the percentage of times he voted in favor of FAIR's positions – in 2003.

 Doggett also supports the Deferred Action for Childhood Arrivals (DACA) program, which grants undocumented immigrants brought to the U.S. at a young age, known as "Dreamers", access to work permits and deportation relief.